 By Kahini Iyer Aug.
 28, 2018

 And yet, no Indian athlete stands out quite like sprinter Dutee Chand.
-The 22-year-old has fought hard, not only to clinch the first women’s 100m silver at the Asian Games since the glory days of PT Usha, but to compete at all.
-Dutee’s journey from a rural family of weavers to Jakarta has been marked by her tenacity: She spent years training barefoot on gravel roads, unable to afford a pair of sneakers.
+The 23-year-old has fought hard, not only to clinch the first women’s 100m silver at the Asian Games since the glory days of PT Usha, but to compete at all.
+Dutee’s journey from a rural family of weavers to the podium has been marked by her tenacity: She spent years training barefoot on gravel roads, unable to afford a pair of sneakers.

-In 2014, despite the massive promise she’d shown as an under-18 runner, Dutee was barred from competing at the Glasgow Commonwealth Games by the International Association of Athletics Federation (IAAF).
-What could cause an athlete at her peak to be rejected by the Federation, suffering a setback that would haunt her even four years later, at today’s race?
+Chand’s bravery in the face of such staunch opposition is as admirable as it’s unsurprising.
+After all, this is only one of the many challenges to her identity that she has faced.
+In 2014, despite the massive promise she’d shown as an under-18 runner, Chand was barred from competing at the Glasgow Commonwealth Games by the International Association of Athletics Federation (IAAF).
+What could cause an athlete at her peak to be rejected by the Federation, suffering a setback that would haunt her years later?

 Unfortunately, this mistreatment of women athletes who aren’t deemed feminine enough is far from new.
-These tests have been used for decades, and just last week, Serena Williams was targeted by the French Tennis Federation for wearing a catsuit, designed to help prevent the blood clots she struggled with after her pregnancy.
+These tests have been used for decades, and other rules exist to keep women athletes in their place.
+Serena Williams was targeted by the French Tennis Federation for wearing a catsuit, designed to help prevent the blood clots she struggled with after her pregnancy.
 Although many defenders called out the obvious sexism in policing the world’s greatest tennis player for not wearing a skirt, the Federation wouldn’t budge on the dress code.

-Now, Dutee, along with women runners around the world, is finally allowed to attain the excellence she’s always carried inside her.
+Now, Chand, along with women runners all over the world, is finally being allowed to attain the excellence she’s always carried inside her.
 We may see her as an inspiration for girls around the country, whose shoulders hold the hopes of a billion.
 But to forget that her spark was nearly smothered by sexism is to do her a grave disservice.

 Kahini spends an embarrassing amount of time eating Chinese food and watching Netflix.
 For proof that she is living her #bestlife, follow her on Instagram @kahinii.